The affordable education loan option

-THE right to health outweighs the right to smoke, the Supreme Court of Appeal has ruled.
+The right to health outweighs the right to smoke, the Supreme Court of Appeal has ruled.

 The court has dismissed an appeal by British American Tobacco of SA (Batsa) against an order by the North Gauteng High Court that confirmed amendments to anti-smoking legislation.

-Last night, SA Medical Association national chairman Mark Sonderupt welcomed the judgment as a “step in the right direction” to curtailing smoking.
+On Wednesday night, SA Medical Association national chairman Mark Sonderupt welcomed the judgment as a “step in the right direction” to curtailing smoking.

 Smoking-related diseases included cancers, he said.
 He cited cancer of the bladder and pancreas as examples.